 What do I have to do after I fill out the forms?

-- The clerk will keep the original forms and return the copies to you.
-Your copies will be file stamped and a hearing date will be scheduled.
+- Your copies will be file stamped and a hearing date will be scheduled.

-- Serve a copy of the filed paperwork upon the parents and relatives as required by law.
-Information regarding service can be found here.
+- Serve a copy of the filed paperwork upon the parents and relatives as required by law and detailed in the JC Form GC-510.